Junimeek/junimeek.github.io/via-bus/lineup/archive/index.md

 # Lineup Timetable Archive
 <p>
-    Upon updating lineup schedules, the older versions will still be available for viewing by clicking on any of the dropdowns down below.
+    Upon updating lineup schedules, the older versions will still be available for viewing down below.
 </p>

 ## Effective dates: 8-19-2024, 1-6-2025, and 4-14-2025